Looking Back on the Life of Drum and Bass Pioneer DJ Kemistry

 Never-knowing is never easy, and it's a nagging feeling that tugs at the memory of Kemi Olusanya, better known as DJ Kemistry.
 As part of Kemistry & Storm, she was a drum and bass pioneer, a devoted friend and fierce creative force, before a freak accident took her life aged just 35.
 Following her recent decision to share a series of photographs of this era, I spoke to Jayne Conneely (DJ Storm) about her old DJ partner, and the bittersweet magic of her legacy.

 When I reach Jayne on the phone it's the day after the 17th anniversary of Kemi's death.
 She's in a comfortably reflective mood.
 "I'm living in Kettering which is where Kemi was brought up for most of her life, and when I first met her when I was about 17," she says.
 "We have a tree here in Kettering, in her memory.
-Every year I put a white rose on it—her favorite flower—once on her birthday and once on the day that she passed."
+Every year I put a white rose on it—her favourite flower—once on her birthday and once on the day that she passed."

-Their meeting in Kettering, nestled away in relatively anonymous flatlands of Northamptonshire, began under relatively unassuming circumstances.
+Their meeting in Kettering, nestled away in the anonymous flatlands of Northamptonshire, began under relatively unassuming circumstances.
 "I worked in a restaurant at the time," Jayne recalls.
 "A couple of guys used to come in, and one of them happened to ask me out on a date.
 He was a sax player in a band.
 Kemi was going out with the keyboard player."
 Through dating mutual acquaintances, the pair became friends for the first time.
 However this was short-lived, with Kemi soon moving to Sheffield to train as a make-up artist and Jayne leaving to study radiography in Oxford.
 It was only when, in another turn of fate or reason, Jayne needed somewhere to live in London just after Kemi had moved there.
 "She said she had this really big bedroom and suggested we moved another bed in I could save myself some stress dealing with getting a flat."

 It was in this cosy to the point of crowded room in Finsbury Park that their friendship became a partnership, under the common focus of the great British rave.
 "I'd been in Oxford studying, so while I'd kept up with my music I'd been studying so hadn't really had the time to party."
 Jayne was introduced to this brave new world by Kemi who had a head start on the scene.
 "Kemi would bombard me 24/7 with these pirate radio shows and before long we'd both started building our vinyl collection.
 I still remember the night, New Year's Eve 1990 at Lee Valley Ice Rink, when I found myself staring at the decks, and I looked across and there was Kemi looking as well.
 We were fascinated.
 We couldn't move and we couldn't dance, we were just watching them play.
-We looked at each other and realized that's it—we wanted to do this."
+We looked at each other and realised that's it—we wanted to do this."

 It was also around this time, in 1991, while working in a shop in Camden, that Kemi was approached by a graffiti artist who had recently moved back to the UK after a stint in America.
 As Jayne remembers it, "She came home and said, 'this mad guy with gold teeth approached me.'"